bluejurand/Kaggle_QA_Google_Labeling/README.md

 weights caused the decrease in final result from 0.36925 to 0.36724.

 XLNet was also tested (to show it, the code with it was left commented).
-However, relying on corrupting the input with masks, BERT neglects dependency between the masked positions and suffers from a pretrain-finetune discrepancy.
-In light of these pros and cons, we propose XLNet, a generalized autoregressive pretraining method that (1) enables learning bidirectional contexts by maximizing the expected likelihood over all permutations of the factorization order and (2) overcomes the limitations of BERT thanks to its autoregressive formulation.
-Furthermore, XLNet integrates ideas from Transformer-XL, the state-of-the-art autoregressive model, into pretraining.
+In theory XLNet should overcome BERT limitations.
+Relying on corrupting the input with masks, BERT neglects dependency between the masked positions and suffers from a pretrain-finetune discrepancy.
+In light of these pros and cons XLNet, which is characterised by:
+1. learning bidirectional contexts by maximizing the expected likelihood over all permutations of the factorization order;
+2. overcomes the limitations of BERT thanks to its autoregressive formulation;
+3. integrates ideas from Transformer-XL, the state-of-the-art autoregressive model, into pretraining.
-Empirically, under comparable experiment settings, XLNet outperforms BERT on 20 tasks, often by a large margin, including question answering, natural language inference, sentiment analysis, and document ranking.
+Empirically, under comparable experiment settings, XLNet outperforms BERT on 20 tasks, often by a large margin, including question answering, natural language inference, sentiment analysis, and document ranking [6].

+After all public score for XLNet version was lower (0.36310) than score (0.37886) for base BERT model and was rejected.

 ## Summary